Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting: Related works

 \textbf{Open-Vocabulary Feature Distillation.} Recent works have embedded 2D vision-language features into 3D scene representations to enable open-vocabulary 3D understanding.
 Pioneering efforts on NeRFs such as LERF~\cite{kerr2023lerf} and OpenNeRF~\cite{engelmann2024opennerf} used CLIP~\cite{radford2021clip} embeddings and pixel-aligned features, enabling open-vocabulary queries.
 However, due to the computational needs of NeRF~\cite{mildenhall2020nerf}, they face scalability and efficiency bottlenecks.
 Thus, subsequent works have embedded language features into 3DGS~\cite{zuo2024fmgs, shi2024language, zhou2024feature}.
 LangSplat~\cite{qin2024langsplat} employs SAM~\cite{kirillov2023sam} to extract multi-level CLIP features, then compresses dimensionality with an autoencoder to build a compact yet expressive 3D language field.
 Feature3DGS~\cite{zhou2024feature} uses a convolutional neural network (CNN) to lift feature dimensions.
 Although both approaches aim to compress the supervision signal, this dimensionality reduction inevitably results in information loss.
 GOI~\cite{goi2024} and CCL-LGS~\cite{tian2025ccl} employ a single trainable feature codebook to store language embeddings, with an MLP predicting discrete codebook indices for rasterized 2D feature maps, which compress semantics spatially rather than dimensionally and retain semantic richness.
 However, as these approaches rely on 2D rendered feature maps for perception, their performance in 3D scene understanding is significantly limited.

 Other methods first group 3D Gaussians or points into semantically meaningful clusters, typically corresponding to objects or parts, and then assign a language feature to each cluster as a whole~\cite{liang2024supergseg, wu2024opengaussian, goi2024, li2024instancegaussian, piekenbrinck2025opensplat3d, jiang2025votesplat}.
 These methods introduce an explicit discrete grouping step as a form of prior semantic structuring: OpenGaussian~\cite{wu2024opengaussian} performs coarse-to-fine clustering based on spatial proximity followed by feature similarity.
 SuperGSeg~\cite{liang2024supergseg} and InstanceGaussian~\cite{li2024instancegaussian} both leverage neural Gaussians to model instance-level features: SuperGSeg groups Gaussians into Super-Gaussians to facilitate language assignment, whereas InstanceGaussian directly assigns fused semantic features to each cluster.
 VoteSplat~\cite{jiang2025votesplat} and OpenSplat3D~\cite{piekenbrinck2025opensplat3d} mitigate the pixel-level ambiguities of the direct distillation.
 Then, the resulting cluster graph structures support higher-level reasoning~\cite{liang2024supergseg, zhan2025hi}, which per-Gaussian features cannot easily enable.
 However, all these methods rely on feature distillation using per-cluster learnable language embeddings.
-These approaches increase computational and implementation complexity with their typical three-stage pipeline: (1) training 3DGS, (2) clustering, and (3) assigning language features to the clusters and individual Gaussians.
-Then, by assigning the same feature to an entire cluster, fine-grained details are lost.
+These approaches are computationally expensive and highly sensitive to noise or outliers in the preprocessed feature maps, since the language features are optimized directly in Euclidean space.
+As a result, even minor errors in the input features can propagate through the model, leading to inconsistent or inaccurate semantic representations, particularly in complex or cluttered scenes.